webpolis/blackbird/README.md

 It is possible to automatically stop Blackbird after the next trade has closed by creating, at any time, an empty file named _stop_after_exit_.

-Blackbird uses functions written by <a href="http://www.adp-gmbh.ch/cpp/common/base64.html" target="_target">René Nyffenegger</a> to encode and decode base64.
+Blackbird uses functions written by <a href="http://www.adp-gmbh.ch/cpp/common/base64.html" target="_blank">René Nyffenegger</a> to encode and decode base64.

 ### How To Test Blackbird